HouseMech/COSC320Project/README.md

 - Joel Semeniuk - Helped with the ideas for the algorithms as well as the proofs.
 - Siying Wu - Helped with final checking and some editing.
 - Kexin Zhao - Major debugging help with proof of correctness.

+## Milestone 2

+### Algorithm Analysis
+Our second algorithm will work similarly to our first.
+The major difference is that it will run without the use of a hashmap.
+Each abbreviated keyword will be scanned into our algorithm and then compared with a list of definitions.
+If a match is found, the keyword is replaced with its definition.
+Otherwise it will be left alone.

+In a tweet of N words and a definition library of M words, the total running time would theoretically be O(M\*N).
+We would not be able to ignore M unless it is sufficiently small compared to N, especially since we are no longer including the usage of a hashmap.

+#### Loop Invariant:
+Text input will be split by spaces into an array S. After each iteration i ends, everything to the left of and including i  (S\[0:i + 1]) should already be processed and not include abbreviations from the definition library.
+#### Inductive Hypothesis:
+The loop invariant holds for each iteration of the loop
+#### Base cases (i=0):
+1. If the first element is an abbreviation, it will be replaced with the full definition
+1. If the first element is not an abbreviation, it will remain unchanged
+#### Inductive Step:
+If the inductive hypothesis holds at step i, it holds at step i+1.
+In short, if every keyword at S\[0:i+1] has been replaced after step i by the inductive hypothesis, then all keywords in S\[0:i+2] are replaced after step i+1.
+#### Conclusion
+At the termination of the algorithm, all abbreviations in S have been replaced.

+### Data Structure
+We will use an array of objects to store the definitions for the abbreviations.
+These objects will contain a key and value property in order to match a specific definition to its abbreviation.
+In order to replace the abbreviation, we will use a nested loop to check each word against our array of definition objects.

+### Unexpected Cases/Difficulties

+Despite midterm week being over, many classes had project deadlines due right after the midterms, leading to some difficulty in getting the document completed.

+Trying to create a new algorithm to solve this problem was a challenging process.
+In the end, we used scrapped content from our first algorithm.

+### Task Separation and Responsibilities

+Joel - Helped with second algorithm specifics, and data structure rationale.
+Kexin - Debugging help with proof of correctness, assisted with data structure rationale.
+Siying - Help with final checking and some editing.
+Liam - Created the document and almost forgot to set up the group meeting.
+Assisted in writing the document and spell-checking paragraphs.